 This collection of primary sources will eventually contain transliterations and translations of the four primary print sources on German immigration to Iowa.
-The first three texts are currently available in their digitized original editions on the DIYHistory website of the University of Iowa Libraries.
-The final text, Eiboeck's The Germans of Iowa and their Achievements, is available via the Digital Library of the Hathi Trust:
+The original texts of the first three titles are currently available in their digitized original editions on the DIYHistory website of the University of Iowa Libraries.
+The original text of the final book, Joseph Eiboeck's The Germans of Iowa and their Achievements, is available via the Digital Library of the Hathi Trust:

 - Iowa, die Heimat für Einwanderer (1870 edition)